The Astral Library

 The Crusade was followed by the Inquisition, which hunted surviving Cathars for decades.
 The last known Cathar perfectus, Guillaume Bélibaste, was burned at the stake in 1321.

-The destruction of the Cathars is one of the great crimes of the institutional Church — and one of the great teachings of the Royal Art.
-The outer tradition was destroyed; the inner flame survived.
+The destruction of the Cathars is one of the great crimes of the institutional Church.
 The Cathars walked into the fire at Montségur singing.
-They chose death over betrayal of the gnosis.
-The tradition passed underground — into the Grail romances, into troubadour poetry, into the symbolic language of alchemy, into the hidden brotherhoods that would eventually resurface as the Rosicrucians and Freemasons.
+They chose death over betrayal of their faith.
+And elements of the tradition they taught passed underground — into the Grail romances, into troubadour poetry, into the symbolic language of alchemy, into the hidden brotherhoods that would eventually resurface as the Rosicrucians and Freemasons.